maybebyte/anthesis/media.md

 - [Playing Tetris decreases drug and other cravings in real world settings](https://pubmed.ncbi.nlm.nih.gov/26275843/).
 Apparently visuospatial tasks help because they target the working memory processes that support imagery related to cravings.
-For whatever reason, it amuses me that moving tetrominoes around combats addiction and drug use more effectively than the D.A.R.E program.

 ## 2020-11-09